Daniel-VDM/CS170_Project/README.md

 ```

 ## Leaderboards
 Groups were ranked against one another.
-Rank was determined by the average of the individual output scores across each group's input.
-The output score of an input is `f/t` where `f` is the number of friendships in the output and `t` is the total number of friendships possible (so `t` = `|E|` of the input graph).
+The output score of a single input is `f/t` where `f` is the number of friendships in the output and `t` is the total number of friendships possible (so `t` = `|E|` of the input graph).
+And a group's score was determined by the average across all of their outputs.

 **Our rank:**
 This script ranked 28/300.
 Proof can be found [here](readme_assets/rank.png) and [here](readme_assets/rank_total.png).